fyan-nz/NWEN304_Group_Project/README.md

 first you need to cd into the server folder in the terminal type: npm run dev this will lauch the react app and the express server at the same time.

+To see whats on the express server, it is currently set up to view on http://localhost:5000